 Understanding the Components of a Web Test Case

-Test terminology has reached the point where people use a variety of terms innon-standard ways.
+Test terminology has reached the point where people use a variety of terms in non-standard ways.
 One of the most inconsistently used test terms is that of a "test case."
-There are several definitions I could use for test cases, but the one I like the best is used in the Quality Assurance Institute's Effective Methods of Systems Testing training course.
+There are several definitions I could use for test cases, but the one I like the best is used in IEEE Standard 829-1998.
 In this definition, a test case is comprised of a test condition, an expected result, and a procedure for performing the test case.

 I like this definition because it implies that test cases can be performed either in combination with other test cases or in isolation.
 This is an important distinction when testing web interfaces, which allow a user to perform actions in a random and unpredictable manner.
 Modular test cases are like objects which can be performed in isolation but often have the requirement of interfacing with other test cases to achieve a particular objective.
 The important concept to remember is that the sequence of performing test cases may be unpredictable from the test designer's perspective, but can be critical in manifesting a defect.

 How to Determine When to Use Test Cases vs. Test Scripts